TRaubenheimer18/Digital-Portfolio/README.md

 ### Reflection:
 - After gaining all the knowledge I need to know about crafting a professional and well-structured CV, I've learnt that even a well-crafted CV can be overlooked if submitted incorrectly, with errors in formatting, email etiquette, or timing, leading to missed opportunities.

 - My task was to ensure that my CV submission met professional standards. both in format and delivery and ensuring it reflects technical and soft skills.
-I then referred back to the module's lesson on email etiquette and asynchronous communication.

 ___
 ## Conclusion